linda-seiter/challenge-9-yelp-without-sqlalchemy-080423-update/README.md

 - `Restaurant classmethod top_two_restaurants()`
   - Returns the top 2 restaurants in descending order by average star rating
   - Returns `None` if there are no reviews
+  - _hint: will need a way to remember all restaurant objects_
 ### Bonus: Aggregate and Association Method

 - `Customer classmethod top_negative_reviewer()`